tamj0rd2/ModRDN/README.md

 - Animations cannot be triggered (as far as I know)
 - Effects can be triggered using the EntityAnimator, but they need to be preloaded first (see RDNUIProxy.cpp)

+**Conditionals** seen in ObjectEditor can be applied using the SetMotionVariable method of EntityAnimator.

+To apply an effect, use the AttachEffect method of the EntityAnimator

+- arg 1: the name of the effect (effects can be found in Engine.sga\Data\art\fx)
+- arg 2: the marker to attach the effect to.
+Can be `random` or a marker.
+You can check which marker an effect is applied to by opening an EBP and looking at the EventEditor panel.
+- arg 3: how many instances of the effect you want to apply

+It returns an event handle which I assume can be used to later delete the effect

 ### Game lifecycle